 Henna Sipari 2019

-This is a YA certified 50 hr. module, which will allow those who already hold a Yoga teaching degree to add hours of study to their experience and teaching credentials.
+This is a YACEP certified 50 hr. module, which will allow those who already hold a Yoga teaching degree to add hours of study to their experience and teaching credentials.

 The course is also designed to be accessible to those practitioners of Yoga interested in applying restorative Yoga to their own practice and learning about the benefits, or simply for those looking to enjoy a week of practice, healthy eating and learning.

 The practice and content

-In addition to the restorative part of the module, this course offers you an opportunity to study Pranayama with a qualified teacher in the lineage of Emil Wendel.
+In addition to the restorative Yoga part of the module, this course offers you an opportunity to study Pranayama with a qualified teacher in the lineage of Emil Wendel

 In the mornings, after the practice of Pranayama and meditation, we continue with an energetic Asana practice in the style of Hatha Yoga, which would be providing the balance between the states of vitality and stillness that I speak of above.

-At the end of the course, the participants have an opportunity to present a short class and receive feedback from an experienced teacher trainer.
+At the end of the course, the participants will have an opportunity to present a 45 min. class and receive feedback from an experienced teacher trainer.